GSA/digitalgov.gov/content/news/2022/01/2022-01-20-assessing-the-state-of-federal-robotic-process-automation-rpa.md

 date: 2022-01-20 12:55:00 -0500
 kicker: RPA
 title: Assessing the State of Federal Robotic Process Automation (RPA)
-deck: 8 key takeaways on RPA maturity across the federal government
 summary: The 2021 State of Federal Robotic Process Automation (RPA) Report describes the growth and maturity of Federal RPA Programs to convey agency progress in digital transformation and automation.